web1992/read/js/hoisting.md

 ## Only functions create a new scope

-This is because JavaScript has function-level scope.
+This is because JavaScript has `function-level scope`.
 This is radically different from the C family.
 Blocks, such as if statements, do not create a new scope. **Only functions create a new scope.**